talentdeficit/frequency/README.markdown

 * a function and a list of args that can be passed to `apply/2`: `{fun(_) -> ok end, [foo]}`, `{fun function/1, [foo]}`, `{fun function/2, [foo, bar]}`
 * a tuple representing a module, a function, and (optionally) a list of arguments that can be passed to `apply/3`: `{module, function}` (equivalent to `{module, function, []}`) or `{module, function, [foo, bar]}`

+<a name="control">control representations</a>

+any timer can be wrapped in a control tuple to control how timers are run

+the following control representations are available:

+* `{average, N, Timer}` will run the timer N times sequentially and return the average result
+* `{concurrent, N, Timer}` will run the timer in N seperate processes, concurrently, and return the average result

 ### <a name="thanks">acknowledgments</a> ###